-In addition to local air district rules, US EPA put into place New Source Performance Standards (NSPS) for the oil and gas sector (Subpart OOOO).
-These standards directly achieve VOC reductions, with methane co-benefits, and apply only to new, modified, and reconstructed sources on or after August 2011.
+In addition to local air district rules, U.S. Environmental Protection Agency (U.S. EPA), put into place New Source Performance Standards (NSPS) for the oil and gas sector (Subpart OOOO).
+These standards directly achieve VOC reductions, with methane cobenefits, and apply only to new, modified, and reconstructed sources on or after August 2011.
 They include requirements for hydraulically fractured natural gas well sites; storage tanks throughout the sector; low or no bleed pneumatics at well sites, compressors and compressor seals in the field and natural gas processing plants; and strengthened LDAR at natural gas processing plants.
 Typically, local air districts adopt the NSPS requirements, and many local air districts' VOC rules already address the requirements described above.

-The main differences between subpart OOOO and the O&G Proposal are that the O&G Proposal would: 1) apply also to existing sources; 2) be methane-based not VOC-based: and 3) apply to more of the sector, such as underground natural gas storage facilities and natural gas transmission compressors.
+The main differences between subpart OOOO and the O&G Proposal are that the O&G Proposal would: 1) also apply to existing sources; 2) be methane-based not VOC-based; and 3) apply to more of the sector, such as underground natural gas storage facilities and natural gas transmission compressors.

-US EPA has recently announced plans to further explore approaches to reduce VOC and methane emissions from hydraulically fractured oil wells, compressors, pneumatic devices, liquids unloading from natural gas wells, and leaks.
+U.S. EPA has recently announced plans to further explore approaches to reduce VOC and methane emissions from hydraulically fractured oil wells, compressors, pneumatic devices, liquids unloading from natural gas wells, and leaks.
 All of these sources are included in the O&G Proposal.